 "Regulators aren’t just more aggressively pursuing institutions who break the law.
 Higher penalties are being imposed on lawbreakers.
-Compliance has become a pivotal issue for banks, because failing to do their due diligence on customers and transactions leaves a company open to scrutiny and litigation," says Brady Jones, legal and compliance recruitment specialist at Robert Walters Toronto.
+Compliance has become a pivotal issue for banks, because failing to do their due diligence on customers and transactions leaves a company open to scrutiny and litigation," says Martin Fox, Managing Director at Robert Walters Toronto.

 If a client’s fraudulent scheme benefits a bank, and the bank willfully fails to file a Suspicious Transaction Reports (STR), the bank’s actions may make it a co-conspirator and susceptible to private litigation.
 This is motivating financial institutions to hold themselves to a much higher level of accountability for their actions.

 Where do compliance officers fit into all of this?

 Compliance officers help organizations set a path for effective compliance in conjunction with the organizations’ broader strategic goals.
 The most common compliance risks a company faces have to do with data privacy, bribery and corruption, and industry-specific risks.
 Compliance officers are charged with determining how to protect their particular organizations from all risks.

 CCOs (Chief Compliance Officers) are always under pressure to prove that their programs are effective.
 They must develop simple protocols for reviewing compliance issues, create internal control processes to review STRs, ensure reports are filed promptly, and provide training to all employees whose jobs touch on compliance in any way.
 Officers must also be willing to undergo regular voluntary audits of their programs.

 Generally, compliance officers are trained as lawyers or accountants.
 With the ever increasing number of opportunities in the market for compliance professionals, many people see this as a good time to try to make the move into this area.